Connect with us

 The draft law seeks to toughen the Estates Agent Act that stipulates who should practice estate agency.
 It states that no individual shall work as an estate agent unless they are registered by the Estate Agents Registration Board (EARB).

-This law has been grossly violated considering that, out of the more than 40,000 agents operating in the country, only a paltry 402 individuals hold valid licenses to run real estate agencies.
+This law has been grossly violated considering that, out of the 40,000 agents operating in the country, only a paltry 402 individuals hold valid licenses to run real estate agencies.

 The law defines a real estate agent as “a person who deals in the selling, mortgaging, charging, letting and management of immovable property or shares in immovable property of any land, house, shop, or other buildings.”

-The applicant must also have at least one year experience in real estate agency working under a registered real estate agent.
-He or she must be a member of a professional body recognised by the board, and must meet the requirements of chapter six of the Constitution.
+The applicant must also have at least one year of experience in a real estate agency working under a registered real estate agent.
+He or she must be a member of a professional body recognised by the board and must meet the requirements of chapter six of the Constitution.

 EARB says on its website that: “It is illegal to engage or procure the services of unregistered persons as it is punishable by law” – a fact that is often taken for granted by many Kenyans.

-“The amendments are targeted at streamlining the industry by ensuring that real estate products are sold by professionals,” Ms Mbugua said on Tuesday at an estate agents workshop.
+“The amendments are targeted at streamlining the industry by ensuring that real estate products are sold by professionals,” Ms Mbugua said on Tuesday.

 James Muratha, a real estate professional, says the proposed law, once passed, can help unlock the industry’s immense potential.